rationalis/z3-sudoku-test/README.md

-Running this on my machine (equipped with an i7 6700K) with [Z3 4.8.9](https://github.com/Z3Prover/z3/releases/tag/z3-4.8.9) resulted in an average of ~15ms on the easy-49K set. and ~29ms on the hard-375 set.
-By adding more constraints to specify that each group contains each value in at least one cell, performance improves to ~9ms on both datasets.
+Running this on my machine (equipped with an i7 6700K) with [Z3 4.8.9](https://github.com/Z3Prover/z3/releases/tag/z3-4.8.9) resulted in an average of ~15ms on the easy-49K set and ~29ms on the hard-375 set.
+By adding more constraints to specify that each group contains each value in at least one cell (revealing "hidden singles"), performance improves to ~9ms on both datasets.

 Note that, as a rough measure of the overhead of the Z3 Python API, simply checking a solved puzzle averaged ~7ms.

+---

+Using a purely boolean encoding, as opposed to finite integers, solving takes ~26ms on both datasets, regardless of whether "hidden single" constraints are included.